LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 ## Cycles

-You can create list cycles directly when definiting your data stracture with datum syntax.
+You can create list cycles directly when defining your data structure with datum syntax.

 It looks like this: